obonaventure/cnp3/Missions/S4/tcp1.rst

  p=IP(dst="5.6.7.8",src="1.2.3.4")/TCP(dport=9999,sport=80,flags="SA",window=4096,seq=56789,ack=1235)

 Note that in the reply, the source and destination addresses and the source and destination ports have been swapped.
-When establishing a TCP connection, the utilisation of the `SYN` flag consummes one sequence number.
+When establishing a TCP connection, the utilisation of the `SYN` flag consumes one sequence number.
 This explains why the `ack` field of the reply segment is set to `1235` while the sequence number of the `SYN` segment was `1234`.

 scapy_ allows you to easily set a flag in the header of a TCP segment that you create.
 However, scapy_ is not as user friendly to check the value of a flag in a received segment.
 For this, you can use the following function ::